curoles/elixir-numy/README.md

 For performance reasons, Numy NIF objects are mutable.
 That is, some API functions change internal state of an object.
 Two sets of APIs are provided, one has functions that change object's internal state and other that does not change it.
-In order to maintain that immutability, input/output object is copied and its copy is mutated.
+In order to maintain that immutability, original input/output object is copied and it is its copy that gets mutated.

 ### Example of immutable addition of two vectors